 You may only know HubSpot as a master at content marketing, but it goes a step further by investing in partnerships with micro-influencers who have digital marketing and sales backgrounds.
 These influencers contribute content to HubSpot’s marketing and sales blogs, and HubSpot benefits from the addition of new content from fresh voices.
 In addition, the micro-influencers it partners with write about topics that come under their area of expertise, which means that HubSpot also benefits from a boost in authority that it might not otherwise have on staff.
 Source: https://www.entrepreneur.com/article/294832

 That’s just one example of a B2B tech company leveraging micro-influencers to grow their business — are you ready to do the same?
 We have you covered.
 Contact us to learn more about how we can help you plan your roadmap to influencer marketing success.

 Want to discover more ways help you uplevel your influencer marketing strategy?
-Revisit Social Tribe founder and CEO Megan Conley’s presentation from Social Media Marketing World earlier this year.
+Revisit Social Tribe founder and CEO Megan Conley’s presentation from Social Media Marketing World 2018, and keep your eyes out for her upcoming influencer marketing-specific talk in this years rendition of the event.
 And as always, don’t hesitate to contact us to learn more!